PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 or even shorter (version 4.1+)
 `Elem`

-When you see a call to window.FindElement or window.Element, then you know an element is being addressed.
-Normally this is done so you can call the element's Update method.
+And now it's finally shortened down to: window[key]

+You'll find the pattern - `window.Element(key)` in older code.
+All of code after about 4.0 uses the shortened `window[key]` notation.

 ### ProgressBar / Progress Meters

-Note that to change a progress meter's progress, you call `UpdateBar`, not `Update`.
+Note that to change a progress meter's progress, you call `update_bar`, not `update`.
+A change to this is being considered for a future release.

 # Keyboard & Mouse Capture